 Fried Scone Recipe

-- Bread Dough – I like to use Rhodes Rolls.
-I zap them in the microwave for a quick thaw.
+- Bread Dough – I like to use frozen bread rolls.

 - toppings – cinnamon, sugar, jam, syrup, etc.